comscope/ComRISB_tutorial/doc/source/checkboard.rst

     $ python ../scan_checkboard.py -sp

-Here the user is advised to review the follwing function
+Here the user is advised to review the previous function:ref:`gutz_model_setup`.

-.. autofunction:: pygrisb.model.checkboard.gutz_model_setup

 where spindeg changes to ``False`` by the inline argument '-sp', and 'updn_full_list=[1,-1]' will be used in the ``batch_initialize``.